naboyd/C9800-LAB/README.md

 2. Download from Cisco.com the Cisco CLI Analyzer its a good tool for launch ssh CLI Sessions, especially if your managing the LAB and need to quickly access a students POD.

 3. If  you need to move files around, I have found that **scp** (secure copy) is the easiest way.
-Cisco IOS, Apple MACOS, and Linux nativly support it.
+Cisco IOS, Apple MACOS, and Linux natively support it.
 For Microsoft Windows users, there are tools available to do **scp** from Microsoft Windows.

+## Building the Lab

+Files stored in the Initialization directory provide the bases for getting the lab equipment up and running.
+Procedurally start with your NAT and internet gateway, move on to the core L3 switch then to building the hosts.
+For these instructions its the Cisco ASA 5506 and a Cisco Catalyst 9300-24.

+- Copy the configuration from the **[IOS-XE-Config](https://github.com/naboyd/C9800-LAB/tree/master/IOS-XE-Configs)** directory and paste it into a console window of a un-configured ASA 5506.
+If you have a different model you will need to adjust the interface configurations to match.
+Connect the Outside interface to a port where you can get a DHCP assigned address and internet connectivity.
+- Copy the configuration form the **[IOS-XE-Config](https://github.com/naboyd/C9800-LAB/tree/master/IOS-XE-Configs)**  directory for the 9300 Switch and paste it in a console window of an un-configured switch.
+If you are using a different model (More Ports etc) then you will have to adjust the config before applying it.
+- In the case of this configuration use port 21 for your personal laptop or host.
+You can also use this port for LAB Administration and proctoring during the sessions.
+To begin you will have to statically assign an ip Address to your host in the 10.10.0.x/24 range.
+Don't use .1,.2,.3,.10,.20 or .254 I think 10.10.0.99/24 would be a good address , your default gateway should be 10.10.0.254 and DNS to start with 208.67.222.222 (Shameless Plug for OpenDNS).
+- Once your host is connected and can reach the internet, then follow the **[01-NUC-Host-Initialization](01-NUC-Host-Initalization.md)** guide to power up and configure the hosts.

 ## Acknowledgements